flegmatik/linux-rootfs-resize/README.md

 with Openstack.

 DEPENDS:
 Depends on growpart tool https://launchpad.net/cloud-utils.
-Script assumes you have growpart accessible at '/usr/lib/cloud-utils/bin/growpart'
+Add EPEL repo and install cloud-utils, or do it manually For Openstack, I also recommend you to install cloud-init

 SETUP:
 Run ./centos-image-mod.sh, it will modify initrd image and grub menu.
 It will